mrochk/funcskeleton/README.md

 pip install .
 ```

-For a given python (file | piece of source code) it will generate a dictionary in the form:
+For a given python input, it will generate a dictionary in the form:
 ```
 functions: [
     {
-        function1_identifier: ...,
+        function1_name: ...,
-        function1_containing_class: ...,
+        function1_parent_class: ...,
         function1_blocks: [
             {
-                block1_identifier: ...
+                block1_id: ...
-                block1_control_flow: ...
+                block1_ctrl_flow: ...
                 block1_relations: ...
-                block1_number_of_calls: ...
+                block1_n_calls: ...
             }, ...

         ]